microsoft/windows-ai-electron/README.md

 yarn add <path to tgz>
 ```

-### 2. Add winappcli as a Dependency
+### 2. Add @microsoft/winappcli as a Dependency

-Since Check which `@microsoft/winappcli` version your `winapp-windows-ai` package depends on in the [Release notes](<(https://github.com/microsoft/winapp-windows-ai/releases)>).

 The `@microsoft/winappcli` package has not been published to npm yet.
+You can install it from GitHub.

-Then download the [release .tgz](https://github.com/microsoft/WinAppCli/releases) (can be found within Assets folder of the Release) for that version of `@microsoft/winappcli`.
+Check the `@microsoft/winappcli` version required by `winapp-windows-ai` in the [Release notes](https://github.com/microsoft/winapp-windows-ai/releases).
+Then download the matching [release .tgz](https://github.com/microsoft/WinAppCli/releases) from the Assets section.

-The `@microsoft/winappcli` package has not been published to npm yet.
-You can install a copy of the package from GitHub.

 ```bash
 yarn add <path to tgz>